bem/bem-core/common.docs/bemhtml-js-syntax/bemhtml-js-syntax.en.md

 # JS syntax of BEMHTML.
-Migration Guide
+Migration guide

 <a name="intro"></a>
 ## Introduction